the pilgrim's compass

 Accommodations: Parador de LeónSAMOS

-Activities: Gaudí Museum in Astorga; Local hikes and exploration; Rest in preparation for Camino de Santiago
+Activities: Hike from Triacastela to Samos; Local hikes and exploration; Rest in preparation for Camino de Santiago

 Accommodations: Casas de Outeiro